at College of Charleston

 The Lobos have finished in the top 20 nationwide for attendance twice since Nelson's arrival--finishing No. 16 in 2011 for attendance, drawing an average of 2,184 fans per match for a grand total of 26,211.
 In 2010, UNM was 12th nationwide as a program-best 33,181 fans filed in to the Johnson Center--a match average of 2,212.

-Nelson has also produced seven American Volleyball Coaches Association (AVCA) All-America selections while at New Mexico: Jeanne Fairchild (2008; third team), Taylor Hadfield (2009; honorable mention), Jade Michaelsen (2010; honorable mention), Lisa Meeter (2010; honorable mention), Ashley Rhoades (2011; honorable mention), Allison Buck (2011; honorable mention) and Chantale Riddle (2012; honorable mention).
+Nelson has also produced eight American Volleyball Coaches Association (AVCA) All-America selections while at New Mexico: Jeanne Fairchild (2008; third team), Taylor Hadfield (2009; honorable mention), Jade Michaelsen (2010; honorable mention), Lisa Meeter (2010; honorable mention), Ashley Rhoades (2011; honorable mention), Allison Buck (2011; honorable mention) and Chantale Riddle (2012; honorable mention, 2013; third team).
 Prior to Nelson's arrival, UNM hadn't had an All-America selection since 1992.
-He has also coached one MW Freshman of the Year in Lisa Meeter (2007) and one Mountain West Player of the Year in Jeanne Fairchild (2008) as well as numerous All-Region and All-Conference student-athletes.
+He has also coached two MW Freshman of the Year in Lisa Meeter (2007) and Julia Warren (2013) and one Mountain West Player of the Year in Jeanne Fairchild (2008) as well as numerous All-Region and All-Conference student-athletes.

 In addition to success on the court, Nelson has held academics as a high priority for his Lobo student-athletes.
 The Lobos' latest award was earned by Kelly Williamson, who was named 2011-12 Mountain West Female Scholar-Athlete of the Year.
 The award is the highest honor given by the Conference and recognizes individuals who are well-rounded student-athletes, excelling on the court, in the classroom and in their community.
 Williamson was also a 2010 Rhoades Scholar candidate and a two-time Academic All-American (2010 and 2011).